UKCloud/documentation/articles/portal/ptl-ref-portal-api.md

 The authenticated user who creates the vOrg is automatically granted full administrative control of the compute service, enabling creation of VDCs and edge gateways immediately via the Portal API.

 > [!NOTE]
-> This API endpoint is available only in Regions 5 and 6 (for information about regions, see [*Understanding sites, regions and zones*](../other/other-ref-sites-regions-zones.md)).
+> This API endpoint is available in regions 5, 6, 13 and 14 (for information about regions, see [*Understanding sites, regions and zones*](../other/other-ref-sites-regions-zones.md)).

 ### Request